JIKOJI CONFLICT RESOLUTION POLICY

 Harassment:

 Harassment can take many forms.
 It may consist of, but is not limited to, the following: words, signs, jokes, pranks, intimidation, physical contact, or violence.
 Harassment, therefore, does not have to be sexual in nature.
 Sexual harassment, because it is a very serious form of harassment, is more particularly described as follows: Unwelcome sexual advances; requests for sexual favors; or other verbal or physical contact of a sexual nature where such conduct creates an intimidating environment or prevents an individual targeted by such conduct from effectively performing the duties of their position, or when such conduct is made a condition of employment, advancement, or compensation, either implicitly or explicitly.
-With respect all conduct that is characterized as “harassment” it is not the intent or the behavior by the offender that determines if harassment has occurred but it is the effect of such behavior on the victim from the perspective of the victim, provided that perception of such conduct is reasonable under the circumstances.
+With respect to all conduct that is characterized as “harassment”, it is not the intent or the behavior by the offender that determines if harassment has occurred but it is the effect of such behavior on the victim from the perspective of the victim, provided that perception of such conduct is reasonable under the circumstances.

-If a covered person who is targeted with such behavior is able to do so, without risk of an escalation of the conflict, personal danger or risk of retaliation, they are encouraged to tell the harasser, as clearly as possible, that the behavior is unwelcome.
+If a covered person who is targeted with such behavior is able to do so without risk of an escalation of the conflict, personal danger, or risk of retaliation, they are encouraged to tell the harasser, as clearly as possible, that the behavior is unwelcome.
 It should not be assumed that innuendos and indirect comments will be received and understood.
 If the behavior continues thereafter or if such direct communication creates a risk of retaliation, escalation or personal danger, the matter should be reported as in the following section.

 Responsibility.